USWFS Fitness Challenge

-The BLM Fire Fitness Challenge provides a common system by which BLM firefighters can measure current fitness, establish fitness goals, track fitness improvement, and receive recognition for their efforts.
-The Fitness Challenge is voluntary, but BLM firefighters are strongly encouraged to participate.
+- The USWFS Fitness Challenge provides a common system by which firefighters can measure current fitness, establish fitness goals, track improvement, and build crew comradery.
+The Fitness Challenge is voluntary, but firefighters and local units are strongly encouraged to participate.

-The BLM Fire Fitness Challenge measures fitness in four basic exercises: pull-ups (or flexed-arm hang), push-ups, planking, and a 1.5 (or 3-mile) timed run.
-Point scales have been updated and now include separate scales for men and women.
+- The USWFS Fitness Challenge measures fitness in four basic exercises: pull-ups, push-ups, planking, and a 1.5 (or 3-mile) timed run.

 Pre-Fitness Challenge Requirement

-Participation in the BLM Fire Fitness Challenge is voluntary.
-Submission of data (challenge results and scores) is also voluntary; Providing your name is optional but is required if participants wish to be considered for recognition.
-Reminder: before participating in the BLM Fire Fitness Challenge, you should consult your physician or other healthcare provider before starting an exercise program.
+Before participating in the Fitness Challenge, participants should consult their physician or other healthcare provider before starting an exercise program.
 Participants must be cleared through the DOI Medical Standards program for light, moderate, or arduous duty, or must complete a Health Screen Questionnaire (HSQ).
 If the HSQ indicates the need for a medical exam, participants are responsible for consulting their physician at their own expense and obtaining permission to participate.

 Fitness Challenge Test Administration

-- A current risk assessment that addresses medical response must be in place prior to administering the Fitness Challenge test.
+- A current risk assessment that addresses medical response must be in place prior to administering the Fitness Challenge.

 - Test administrators will ensure all participants are cleared for duty through the DOI Medical Standards program or HSQ.